 There are vacancies (vacatures) advertised in Dutch print newspapers although these are generally senior positions within international companies.
 If that’s what you’re looking for, you can check the following newspapers in print version or see their affiliate job websites:

 Finding work through both personal contacts and social media is acceptable in the Netherlands.
-There are many expats in the Netherlands, and by linking into this network you might find a job through word-of-mouth or a personal contact.
-Social media sites like LinkedIn can also help you make contacts, compiling together some seven million users of which almost 30 percent report finding a job.
-In the Netherlands be careful about what you post on social network sites in case a future employer searches it; Amsterdam is second only to London for the most LinkedIn connections per person.
+There are many expats in the Netherlands, and by linking into this network you might find a job through word-of-mouth or personal contact.
 See a list of business networking groups and business clubs for expats in the Netherlands.

-Also think about joining a business club, professional association or networking group, such as the Amsterdam American Business Club, Kea (for New Zealanders), Connecting Women and Women’s Business Initiative (networking for women), or SENSE, a professional networking for editors, writers, copywriters, translators, interpreters and teachers of English.
+Also, think about joining a business club, professional association or networking group, such as the Amsterdam American Business Club, Kea (for New Zealanders), Connecting Women and Women’s Business Initiative (networking for women), or SENSE, a professional network for editors, writers, copywriters, translators, interpreters and teachers of English.

 International Job Fair: Expat jobs in the Netherlands

-Expatica’s annual International Job Fair allows you to meet prospective employers from a wide range of industries face-to-face, make contact with multilingual recruiters, take part in workshops to improve your job-hunting efforts and apply for jobs in the Netherlands.
-The 2017 fairs, organised by Expatica in conjunction with IANAT, will be held at the World Trade Centre in May and the Beurs van Berlage in October.
-Both venues are in Amsterdam.
+Our annual International Job Fair allows you to meet prospective employers from a wide range of industries face-to-face, make contact with multilingual recruiters, take part in workshops to improve your job-hunting efforts and apply for jobs in the Netherlands.

 Traineeships, internships and volunteering in the Netherlands